 There’s no denying that wrapping up a loved one’s affairs after they’ve passed away can be a stressful, unpleasant experience.
-This can be especially true if you’ve been named as the Executor of their will.
+This can be especially true if you’ve been named as the executor of their will.
 Whether it be a family member, a friend or a professional contact, you owe it to the person who has passed to handle their will with the utmost care and respect.

-So, what exactly are your responsibilities as Executor, and how can you get started?
+So, what exactly are your responsibilities as executor, and how can you get started?
 Here are a few tips to help lead you in the right direction.

 At its very core, the role of an Executor is to carry out a person’s wishes about their property after the person has passed.
 This can include a number of different responsibilities, many of which don’t need to be dealt with immediately.
 The Executor may be tasked with filing court documents, collecting and managing assets, paying debts/claims against an estate, filing outstanding taxes and/or legal documents, and distributing the estate to beneficiaries.

 This process can take up to a year or two from the person’s death to complete in full, depending upon the estate plan, the size of the estate and any legal issues that might get in the way.
+Here's a full list of everything to do after someone has died.

 What to Do First

-Start by locating the deceased individual’s will and determining what court procedure needs to be followed to validate the will.
+Start by locating the deceased individual’s last will and testament, and determining what court procedure needs to be followed to validate the will.
 This court procedure is commonly called probate, but some states offer expedited “administration” procedures for small or uncontested estates.
 Either way, the court procedure will determine whether a will is valid and will officially appoint the person named as Executor under the will.

 A good place to start this process is by looking at the website or calling the clerk of the probate court located in the county where the deceased individual lived at the time of their death.
 (In most states, the probate courts operate on a county-based system.)
 You’ll have to fill out forms and submit them along with the original will.
 The court will then generally grant you something called “letters testamentary,” which is essentially a legal document that names you as the legal Executor of the will.